 I once read about Ryojun Shionuma, a Shugendo Buddhist priest who achieved two grueling feats of physical endurance.
-First, for nine years during the May-September trekking season, he hiked 30 miles daily, navigating an elevation change of 4,000 feet with an … Continue reading Hard or easy?
+First, for nine years during the May-September trekking season, he hiked 30 miles daily, navigating an elevation change of 4,000 feet with an occasional 30 min routine on his spin bikes.
+Every night, he would wake at 11:30pm,…… Continue reading Hard or easy?

 In the New York Times article “When Chocolate and Chakras Collide” (January 26, 2010), yoga practitioners debate the yogic diet: Should yogis eat meat?
 Drink alcohol?
 Indulge in sweets and spices, onions and garlic?
 Traditionalists hold that ahimsa requires vegetarianism, and that one must avoid strong flavors, caffeine, and alcohol, which overwhelm the senses.
 Revisionists…… Continue reading Sense, Sensuality, and Sensibility

 I first heard about yoga competitions a year or two ago, watching a TV news reporter interview three competitors, a female champ, plus a boy and girl.
 The kids, in particular, were fascinating to watch.
 Their lithe bodies moved smoothly into advanced asanas.
 Both seemed reserved and introspective, as if yoga were an oasis for…… Continue reading The significance of straight A’s and perfect asanas